Bread Dad

 Servings – Roughly 12 slices

-Use Vegan Chocolate Chips to make a Vegan Chocolate Chip Banana Bread
+Add Vegan Chocolate Chips for Vegan Chocolate Chip Banana Bread

 Sliced chocolate chip vegan banana bread on white plate